Slide Film: North Cascade Climbs

 In college, we took a geology trip to Mt.
 Rainier.
-We hiked in several miles to the base of the glaciers, where some students did a little ice climbing.
+We hiked in several miles to the base of the glaciers, where Kevin took some students ice climbing.
 As daylight faded, we all made our way back to the vans.
 But the keys had been left behind, somewhere along the trail.
 So, in the dark, Brian and I jogged all the way back in and actually managed to find the lost keys near a trailside bench.
 A late night.

 Three great people: Brian, Jenny, Rick.
-They taught me a lot of life lessons.
+They taught me a lot of life lessons that I since forgot.
 I miss trips with them.
 Here we are at base camp below Black Peak in the North Cascades.

-McLoughlin Canyon near Tonasket, WA is just one of many hidden gems of the Okanogan Valley.
+McLoughlin Canyon near Tonasket, WA is just one of many hidden gems of Okanogan Valley.
+Strongly foliated rocks of the Okanogan gneiss dome.
 I have to believe we'll live here again someday.
-Strongly foliated rocks of the Okanogan gneiss dome.

 Brian on the approach to Black Peak.
 More often than not, North Cascades weather looks worse in the parking lot than it does in the high country.